kedmahamelberg-ai/kedmahamelberg/_pages/research.md

 - Experimental design using **AI-generated stimuli** for field or lab testing
 - Multi-agent chatbot framework to simulate persuasive brand-consumer interactions in controlled experiments
 - Role-specific agents (e.g., sentiment adjuster, content rewriter, ethical watchdog) for dynamic message generation
+- Mechanism modeling using causal inference and emotion–moral–ideological alignment pathways to uncover why and how audience reactions unfold

 ---